-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
-Call Member Service for more information.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List."
+Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible, if applicable.
+Refer to your plan's "Drug List" or contact Member Service for coverage and cost sharing details about specific vaccines.